-- G. Engage in any form of academic misconduct.
-Examples of academic misconduct include: - 1.
-Plagiarism. - Plagiarism is the unauthorized use of someone else's material, whether it is published, unpublished, professional, amateur, graphic, visual, digital, internet based or an online service, without giving credit to the owner.
-Plagiarism by students, cannot be tolerated.
+G. Engage in any form of academic misconduct.
+Examples of academic misconduct include:

+- 1. Plagiarism is the unauthorized use of someone else's material, whether it is published, unpublished, professional, amateur, graphic, visual, digital, internet based or an on-line service, without giving credit to the owner.
+Plagiarism by students cannot be tolerated.
 It is a serious offense.
-Some examples are: - copying someone's assignment, substituting synonyms for another person's word choices or merely paraphrasing borrowed ideas - handing in another person's homework as one's own - dividing questions on an individual assignment so that each person does a fraction of the work and then sharing all the answers; copying sentences, phrases, paragraphs, pages or visual images from a source without providing complete documentation. - using plots, characters, theories, opinions, concepts or ideas from other sources and presenting them as original work. - One or more of the following penalties may apply: - The student may receive a zero on the assignment, project or test.
-Any student who aids in the offense may also receive a zero. - The student may receive a referral. - The parents or guardians of the student will be notified of the infraction. - The appropriate Assistant Principal and counselor will be notified. - 2.
+Some examples are: - \copying someone's assignment, substituting synonyms for another person's word choices or merely paraphrasing borrowed ideas - \handing in another person's homework as one's own - \dividing questions on an individual assignment so that each person does a fraction of the work and then sharing all the answers - \copying sentences, phrases, paragraphs, pages or visual images from a source without providing complete documentation - \The use of AI to generate answers for your own personal assignments - \using plots, characters, theories, opinions, concepts or ideas from other sources and presenting them as original work - \One or more of the following penalties may apply: - \The student may receive a zero on the assignment, project or test.
+Any student who aids in the offense may also receive a zero. - \The student may receive a referral - \The parents or guardians of the student will be notified of the infraction - \The appropriate Assistant Principal and counselor will be notified. - 2.
 Cheating. - 3.
+Copying.

-Copying. - 4.
-Altering records. - 5.
-The use of AI to generate answers for your own personal assignments. - 6.
-Assisting another student in any of the above actions. - 7.
+- 4. Altering records. - 5.
+Assisting another student in any of the above actions. - 6.
 Forgery - H. Sexual Harassment: Any act of sexual harassment on school property, on school bus or at school related activities.
 Sexual harassment includes, but is not limited to unwelcome flirtation, sexual advances, propositions, unwanted physical contact or forcible touching, degrading words and the display of sexually suggestive pictures.
-(See Policy 7551 on page 16) - I. Bullying: (See Policy 7552 on page 38) - J. Dignity For All Students Act: (See Policy 7549 on page 41)
+(See Policy 7551 on page 27) - I. Bullying: (See Policy 7552 on page 54) - J. Dignity for All Students Act: (See Policy 7549 on page 22)